PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `_final_precision_div_restore_stats`.
 Earlier core-cleanup and recursive- fallback calls and the following progress/sort boundary are unchanged.

+The recursive safety fallback runs the same precision trio over `fallback_ir` after its placeholder-MatMul reconciliation and topological sort, but without a layout-state handoff; only the consecutive-Mul runner receives shared diagnostics.
+These three stable dictionaries are currently discarded.
+Strict characterization fixes that exact callback contract and the following unbound- input repair boundary before any implementation change.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes